SLQ-web/Fauna/README.md

 # Packery-Mockup-SLQ-Homepage
 Repo for initial mockup design for Packery inspired homepage.
 This Repo will contain short notes and documentation about the elements that makeup the beta SLQ packery homepage.
-TEST TEST TEST TEST
+New branch created by Ryan to resolve responsive display issues.

 **External JS library dependencies**
 - jQuery 2.1.3 (CND hosted)